Guide to Commencement

 - Continental Breakfast — A continental breakfast will be available under the tent in front of the dining hall beginning at 9 am.
 Some students may show up, but chances are you won’t see your child before graduation.

-- Commencement Tent Seating — The commencement tent opens at 9 am.
-Sections will be set aside for graduating seniors, underclassmen, faculty, trustees, handicapped and other guests.
+- Commencement Tent Seating — The Commencement tent opens at 9 am.
+Sections will be set aside for graduating seniors, underclassmen, faculty, trustees, accessible and other guests.
 Before the weekend, Deerfield will provide you with a diagram indicating the sections for guest seating.
 Large screens at the front of the tent will provide you with the best view of the event, including the Commencement walk down Albany Road.
 There really is no bad seat in the tent!

 - The Walk down Albany Road — Graduating seniors line up on the lawn between the Field and McAlister dorms.
 At 10 am, they begin their procession down Albany Road, which will be broadcast on the screen in the tent.
 The path will be lined by undergraduate students.
 Guests are asked to be respectful of this journey, allowing plenty of room for the cavalcade to comfortably enter the tent.

-- Taking Photos and Video — What you see on the screen is also recorded, and videotapes will be available for ordering.
+- Taking Photos and Video — What you see on the screen is also recorded, and will be available for download after Commencement.
 There will be professional photographers on hand to get a shot of your children as they walk up, and when they receive their diploma.
 So, when the ceremony begins, sit back and relax.
 If you decide you want more photos, you can take shots from your seat or politely scoot to the end of the center aisle when your child walks back, diploma in hand, to his or her seat.
 After the ceremony, you will want a family photo in front of the Deerfield door at John Williams dorm.

 - Buffet Lunch — Commencement is usually over by 11:45 am, and a buffet luncheon is available to any and all who have attended.
 Keep in mind that seniors are expected to be off campus by 2 pm, so if you decide to stay and eat, and will be helping with the move out, eat quickly.